 Puris (Pani Puri)

-This mouthfuls of flavour are great when you’re hungry.
+These mouthfuls of flavour are great when you’re hungry.
 Little discs of fried pastry.
 Granted they aren’t that healthy but sometimes that doesn’t matter.
-Puris vendors can be found all across major cities and towns with mobile carts.
+Puri vendors can be found all across major cities and towns with mobile carts.

 Made with wheat flour there are various ways vendors tweak their own versions and recipes.
 Some add cumin and other things to the dough before frying while others may focus on the condiments.